MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Setup.md

 > ## **[Nationality](#contract-template)**

-  - **Nationality List -** User can create the Nationality list as master data, which is to be shown in the nationality dropdown field in the contract template create.
+  - **Nationality List -** Create the Nationality list as master data, which is to be shown in the nationality dropdown field while creating contract template.